-Dijon mustard: A tangy mustard that adds a subtle sharpness and complexity to the sauce.
+Dijon mustard: Gives a subtle tang and complexity to the sauce.

 Technique Tip for Perfecting This Sauce